 The program has been designed specifically for full-time students who have an interest in careers in the biotechnology industry and have completed their bachelor’s degrees.
 Because of the intensive nature of the program, students planning on completing the degree in two semesters are generally unable to hold outside employment.
 Some students choose to complete the APMB in four semesters, taking the lecture courses in the first year and the laboratory courses in the second year.
 This enables them to hold outside employment.

 In addition to the free-standing M.S. program, UMBC undergraduates have the opportunity to participate in a five-year, combined B.S.-M.S. program in which up to 12 credits can be applied to both degrees.
-This combined program provides significant financial benefits to students in that they pay for fewer graduate credits and they become eligible to serve as part-time teaching assistants.
+This combined program provides significant financial benefits to students in that they pay for fewer graduate credits.

 In the APMB program, students will: